-Believe it or not, running a razor blade over your face can agitate skin – causing irritation, redness, ingrown hairs and breakouts.
-Men's shaving creams and soaps provide a lubricated surface for blades to glide across and add a layer of protection for your skin.
+Believe it or not, running a razor blade over your face several times can agitate skin – causing irritation, redness, ingrown hairs and breakouts.
+Men's shaving creams and soaps provide a lubricated surface for blades to glide across skin and add a layer of protection.
 A quality shave cream or shaving soap sinks in beyond the top layer of skin to nourish and protect.
 We’ve outlined the main attributes of each below:

 Learning the proper technique to lathering is key for getting the right thickness, without using too much.

 Place the shaving cream or soap into a shaving bowl.

 Wet your shave brush and shake off excess water so that it does not dilute the cream/soap.

 Work the product in a circular motion with the shave brush.

 Use the brush to apply the lather to your face, going with and against the grain to stand up whiskers.

 The best men’s shaving creams soften and lift up whiskers, while providing a lubricated path for razors to follow.
 The right brand of men’s shaving cream can be the difference between an OK and an amazing shaving experience.